 March 28th — April 27th

-I was given an extremely short turn-around time to design a multi-modal connected experience based on the Amazon Alexa platform.
+In this solo school assignment I was given an extremely short turn-around time to design a multi-modal connected experience based on the Amazon Alexa platform.
 The key here was to validate an early stage idea and to get to a prototyping stage as quickly as possible.

-The ecosystem includes: A smart DSLR camera, a smartphone application, a desktop application, and an Alexa Skill
+The ecosystem includes: A smart DSLR camera, a smartphone application, a desktop application, and an Alexa Skill.

 Before diving into designing an experience, I had to define who this would be for, what problem needed to be solved, where this experience would take place, when the user would interact with this and why this problem needs to be solved.
 Outlining those points not only gives me context to work in but the motivation to solve the problem.
 It provides a launching point that allows the rest of the process to be seamless.